Welcome to Rowington, Ferncumbe's Year 3 Class. We are taught by Miss Reid and Miss Purcell and Mrs Taylor support learning in the classroom.

-Our Summer Term in Year 3 is full of exciting learning and focused curriculum events.
-Enrichment, continues to take place on a Thursday afternoon.
-This enriched curriculum provides opportunity to work with other children across the school and to take part in activities such as: Art, Steel Pans, Sewing, Mindfulness and Yoga, Fitness Frenzy, Ready, Steady, Cook and Photography.
+Year 3 is full of exciting learning and focused curriculum events.
+Enrichment takes place on a Thursday afternoon.
+This enriched curriculum provides opportunity to work with other children across the school and to take part in activities such as: Art, Music, Sewing, Mindfulness and Yoga, Fitness Frenzy, Ready, Steady, Cook and First Aid.
 We are sure your children will really enjoy this each week!

 Things to remember:

-All children should also have a coat, water bottle and their PE kit in school every day.
+All children should have a coat, water bottle and their PE kit in school every day.

-Please ensure reading diaries are signed and in school every day.
-See below for how reading works in year 3.
+Please ensure reading records are signed and in school every day.

-In Big Maths, our problem solving focus will link to the above curriculum and gives the children the opportunity to explore, reason, explain and justify their ideas as they work together to investigate.
+In Big Maths, our problem solving focus will link to the above curriculum and gives the children the opportunity to explore, reason, explain and justify their ideas as they work together to investigate mathematical problems.

 M Factor will continue regularly to practise our quick recall and arithmetic skills.
 Please support your child with learning multiplication and division facts for 2, 3, 4, 5, 8 and 10 times tables.

-Once a fortnight, children will take part in an independent big writing session.
+Once a fortnight, children will complete a piece of independent writing.
 This may or may not link to the class texts and will give children the opportunity to continue to develop their independent planning, drafting, editing and polishing skills learnt during literacy lessons.

-We will be continuing to use the No-Nonsense spelling program and incorporating this into our everyday learning as well as teaching and practising 3 times per week in class.
+We will be using the No-Nonsense spelling program and incorporating this into our everyday learning.
 We will be exploring irregular spelling patterns and working through the Year 3/4 Statutory spelling list.
-If you need a new copy of the spelling list, please ask one of the adults in the Year 3 team.
+If you would like a copy of the spelling list, please ask one of the adults in the Year 3 team.

 Handwriting practise will take place 3 times per week and will also be incorporated into our every day writing as practise.

 This half term, we will be building on our computing and computer skills.
-We will be learning how to type using 2Type on PurpleMash.
-Challenge each other to beat your scores on the typing games!
+We will be learning about programming and using the internet safely.

-Gym and Dance will be taught by Ben on a Wednesday and Real PE will take place on a Tuesday morning.
+P.E will be taught by Miss Reid and will take place on Tuesday and Friday afternoons.

-The homework tasks will alternate between a creative task and a grammar task with an online maths task each week.
+The homework tasks will alternate between a creative task and a grammar task with a Mathletics task set online each week.
+Please let us know as soon as possible if you are unable to access Mathletics.

 At this age, reading is of huge importance for your child and they should be encouraged to read for enjoyment daily.
 Whatever they read, whether it be a reading book from school or home, road signs to menus or shopping lists will help to improve your child’s spelling and vocabulary.
 Any reading undertaken should be recorded in their reading records, either by an adult, older sibling or by the child themselves.
 This reading record should then be returned to school each day, with their Reading Passport books.